-Discount Rate The discount rate used to measure the total pension liability was 7.00 percent.
+Discount Rate The discount rate used to measure the total pension liability was 7.00 percent as of June 30, 2023.
 The projection of cash flows used to determine the discount rate assumes that member and employer contributions will be made at the statutory contribution rates in accordance with rate increases described above.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2022.
-Therefore, the long-term expected rate of return on pension plan investments of 7.00 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2022.
+Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2023.
+Therefore, the long-term expected rate of return on pension plan investments of 7.00 percent was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2023.